Bachelor’s in Cyber Security (BSCS)

 Grad Track Option

 With EC-Council University’s Grad Track option, a student can earn credits toward their Master of Science in Cybersecurity program while completing their Bachelor of Science in Cybersecurity.
 BSCS students can take a maximum of nine (9) credit hours of MSCS courses.
-These courses will be ECCU 500, ECCU 501, and ECCU 502, which will transfer to CIS 403, CIS 404, and CIS 406, (Is this not stated the other way round?) respectively, into the cybersecurity bachelor’s degree online program.
+These courses will be ECCU 500, ECCU 501, and ECCU 502, which will transfer to CIS 403, CIS 404, and CIS 406, respectively, into the cybersecurity bachelor’s degree online program.
 These credits will count toward the BSCS program and can be applied to the MSCS degree if accepted into the program.

 To qualify for a Grad Track option, you must: